Ziggy Marley discography

 This is a listing of official releases by Ziggy Marley, a Jamaican singer and musician from 2003–present.
-Marley started his musical career with some of his brothers and sisters as the Melody Makers in the 1980s; he performed and recorded albums with them from 1983–2001.
+Marley started his musical career with some of his brothers and sisters as the Melody Makers in the 1980s; he performed and recorded albums with them from 1983 to 2001.
 The discography of his recordings with the Melody Makers is elsewhere.

 His first solo album, Dragonfly, was released in 2003, and followed by Love Is My Religion in 2006.
 Love is My Religion won the 2007 Grammy for Best Reggae Album.
 In 2009, Marley released his third album Family Time.
 Family Time won the 2010 Grammy for Best Musical Album for Children.